sdinesh21/ai-projects/README.md

 ## Introduction

-This repository is designed as a starting point for those interested in AI technologies, specifically focusing on GPT, Langchain, and RAG.
+This repository is designed as a starting point in AI technologies, specifically focusing on GPT, Langchain, and RAG.
 Each directory contains sample projects that demonstrate the capabilities and potential applications of these technologies.

 ## Project Structure